huiwenzhang/stable-baselines/docs/guide/checking_nan.rst

   a = np.float64('NaN')
   b = np.float64(1.0)
-  val = a + b  # this will warn and raise say nothing print(val)
+  val = a + b  # this will neither warn nor raise anything print(val)